America's Forgotten Roses

 Writing in Progress

-We Ride at Brunch (The Heart of Chino Valley, Book Four)
+We Ride at Brunch

 Tyge, Aaron and Xavi have been close friends since childhood, bonded by the fact that they’re all gay and were often ostracized and persecuted while growing up.
 Even into adulthood, the three men keep in close contact, gathering together every Sunday at Tyge’s home in Chino Valley, Arizona, for brunch to catch up on each other’s lives and enjoy each other’s camaraderie.

 Knowing The Prickly Pear is one of the more popular restaurants in Chino Valley, Tyge, Aaron and Xavi put their own personal problems on hold, resolved to figure out where the deed is and determine who really has ownership, no matter the danger.
-A journey to Molly’s secluded cabin off the beaten path will reveal much, including how Molly died and how the men’s bond is strong in a way none of them expected.
+A journey to Kate's secluded cabin off the beaten path will reveal much, including how Molly died and how the men’s bond is strong in a way none of them expected.